-\paragraph{Inference.} During inference time, we can sample a latent code from the learned motion latent space and generate an arbitrary articulated 3D motion sequence using the motion decoder.
-Working in conjunction with the single-image 3D reconstruction module, given a single test image of a new animal instance, our final model can reconstruct the 3D shape of the instance and automatically generate 3D animations of it, as illustrated in \Cref{fig:motion}.
+During inference time, we can generate diverse 3D motion sequences by sampling from the learned motion VAE latent space.
+Furthermore, when given a single 2D image of a new animal instance unseen at training, our model can reconstruct its 3D shape and appearance in a feed-forward manner, and generate 4D animations fully automatically within a few seconds, as illustrated in \Cref{fig:motion}.